Seeker Lover Keeper (album)

 Seeker Lover Keeper is the self-titled first album released by the Australian all-female trio, Seeker Lover Keeper, composed of solo singer-songwriters Sarah Blasko, Holly Throsby and Sally Seltmann.
 It was released in Australia on 3 June 2011.
 On 12 June 2011, the album debuted at No. 3 on the ARIA Albums Chart.

-Prior to its release, the alternative youth radio station Triple J selected the album as their feature album of the week from 23–30 May.
+Prior to its release, the alternative youth radio station Triple J selected the album as their feature album of the week from 23 to 30 May.
 In addition to playing the tracks on air, the entire album was available for streaming from the Triple J website for that week.

 Due to the group being made up of three solo artists, they chose to release three singles, each with an accompanying music video, that featured each individual band member as the lead singer.
 They were "Light All My Lights" (Blasko), "Even Though I'm a Woman" (Throsby) and "On My Own" (Seltmann).